Vikash-8090-Yadav/SaL--dApp/README.md

 ## How to run locally !

 1. fork and Clone the repo
-2. migare to the sal dapp directory `cd SaL--dApp`
+2. move to the sal dapp directory `cd SaL--dApp`
 3. run  `npm install ` on command prompt
 4 .
 Run `npm run dev `